shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ```yml
 ResampleRate: 22050
 ```
-> If this parameter is not specified in the config file, the default is to resample the recording (up or down) to 22050 samples per second.
-This has the effect of limiting the maximum frequency in the recording to 11025 Hertz.  *ResampleRate* must be twice the desired Nyquist.
+> If this parameter is not specified in the config file, the default is to _resample_ the recording (up or down) to 22050 samples per second.
+This has the effect of limiting the maximum frequency in the recording (the Nyquist) to 11025 Hertz.  *ResampleRate* must be twice the desired Nyquist.
 Specify the resample rate that gives the best result for your target call.
 If the target call is in a low frequency band (e.g. < 2kHz), then lower the resample rate to somewhat more than twice the maximum frequency of interest.
 This will reduce processing time and produce better focused spectrograms.
 If you down-sample, you will lose high frequency content.
 If you up-sample, there will be undefined "noise" in spectrograms above the original Nyquist.

 ### Step 2.
 Audio segmentation
 Analysis of long recordings is made tractable by breaking them into shorter (typically 60-second) segments.